kibosh-josh/DoctorAPI/README.md

 http://doctorstats.herokuapp.com/api/v1/cchp.json
 ``
 <br>
-will return only those doctors that accept Covered California that I was able to scrape off of the Chinese Community Health Plan directory.
+will return only those doctors that accept Covered California that was in the Chinese Community Health Plan directory.
 <br><br>
 ``
 http://doctorstats.herokuapp.com/api/v1/blue_cross.json
 ``
 <br>
-will return only those doctors that accept Covered California PPOs and EPOs that are included in the Blue Cross doctor directory website.
+will return only those doctors that accept Covered California PPOs and EPOs that are included in the Blue Cross online doctor directory.
 <br><br>
 ``
 http://doctorstats.herokuapp.com/api/v1/blue_cross_HMO.json
 ``
 <br>
-will return only those doctors that accept Covered California HMOs that are included in the Blue Cross doctor directory website.
+will return only those doctors that accept Covered California HMOs that are included in the Blue Cross online doctor directory.
 <br><br>
 ``
 http://doctorstats.herokuapp.com/api/v1/blue_shield.json
 ``
 <br>
-will return only those doctors that accept Covered California PPOs that are included in the Blue Shield doctor directory website.
+will return only those doctors that accept Covered California PPOs that are included in the Blue Shield online doctor directory.
 <br><br>
 ``
 http://doctorstats.herokuapp.com/api/v1/blue_shield_EPO.json
 ``
 <br>
-will return only those doctors that accept Covered California EPOs that are included in the Blue Shield doctor directory website.
+will return only those doctors that accept Covered California EPOs that are included in the Blue Shield online doctor directory.
 And finally
 <br><br>
 ``
 http://doctorstats.herokuapp.com/api/v1/kaiser.json